 Postal applications should be sent to:

-If you are applying to retain your private number plate because you intend to sell your vehicle, it is definitely wise to plan ahead.
+If you are applying to retain your private number plate because you intend to sell your vehicle, it is wise to plan ahead.
 It can take four weeks for DVLA to process a retention application by post.
 Please allow enough time to separate your cherished registration ensuring you have replacement vehicle documents from DVLA before selling or part-exchanging your car.

 DVLA will automatically issue an age-related replacement registration when you retain the existing plate.
 Typically the vehicle is reunited with its original registration.